2:38 PM

 The total distance is 4.6 miles one way.

-After about 1/2 mile above the tree line is the Maroon-Snowmass and Willow Lake junction.
+About .5 mile above the tree line is the Maroon-Snowmass and Willow Lake junction.
 Take the left fork that ascends steadily to Buckskin Pass.

 Willow Lake Trail (DIFFICULT)